-An epilator is a device that removes hairs from the root through the spinning of tiny metallic/ceramic tweezers.
+An epilator is a device that removes hairs from the root through the spinning of tiny metallic tweezers.

 That sounds really good and it’s why I decided to use such a device and since then it became my one and only hair removal method.

-When I started using an epilator I was already home waxing my upper lip – it’s really affordable and that’s why I stick to it.
+When I started using an epilator I was already home-waxing my upper lip – it was really affordable and easy.

-The fact that the results are pretty long lasting, as compared to shaving, is the biggest advantage, from my point of view.
+The fact that the results are pretty long lasting, as compared to shaving, is their biggest advantage.

 Here’s the deal:

 If you find that beauty salon waxing is too expensive for your budget and if you can’t manage to wax at home (unfortunately I couldn’t) but you want something that lasts as much as waxing. then you can try an epilator.

 Take one for a ride and see if it’s something you see yourself doing in the future.